- What differentiates you from the comics/graphic novel collection at the public library?

 What differentiates you from the comics/graphic novel collection at the public library?

-We love the public library, and we think they are doing a great job promoting comics and creators!
+We love the public library, and we think they are doing a great job promoting comics and creators.
 We are different!
-We are a volunteer-run community space dedicated solely to comics!
+We are a volunteer-run community space dedicated solely to comics.
 We are an independent non-profit library and we use a different approach to shelve, organize, and acquire comics as a medium for storytelling.
 Because we are independent of any standard library system of classification, and we are focused solely on comics and graphic novels, there is a lot more flexibility in terms of what we can include in the collection and the types of accessible changes we can implement.
+You can read more about the politics of our project and comics librarianship here.

 Currently, there is no yearlong community space in North America dedicated solely to comics accessibility.
 We think there should be!
 We want CCOL to be a space where everyone feels welcome to talk about comics, read comics, and make comics.
 A community space focused solely on comics accessibility would benefit existing communities, including bookstores and the public library, by creating new readerships and connecting current comics readers and creators.